 But the facts are, with more options and greater expectations in everything we do, how we deal with worry often determines the quality of life we have.

 Here are some ways how great leaders fight worry.

-They accept the worst case scenario.
+an essay on man analysis They accept the worst case scenario.
 Then start to improve on it.

 Worrying is directly linked to the unknown.

 Most of the time, we tend to worry about things that might happen.

 Whether it is losing one’s job, not passing those exams or slowly losing our hair, being uncertain about the future cripples our reasoning and overwhelms everything we try and do.

 Despite other people’s reasoning, often we can fear the worst.

 Great leaders understand that no-one can predict the future.
 Rather than endlessly thinking through all the countless possibilities, they get focused.